MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-troubleshoot.md

 PIM currently doesn't support adding an eligible Microsoft Entra role assignment at an attribute set scope.

-## Symptom - Insufficient privileges when using Graph Explorer
+## Symptom - Insufficient privileges to complete the operation

 When you try to use [Graph Explorer](/graph/graph-explorer/graph-explorer-overview) to call Microsoft Graph APIs for custom security attributes, you see a message similar to the following: